-Figure 2 shows the broad environmental demands that are in scope for Commonwealth environmental water.
+Figure 3 shows the broad environmental demands that are in scope for Commonwealth environmental water.
 Importantly, these are broad, indicative demands and individual watering events may contribute to particular opportunities, such as using infrastructure to deliver water to individual wetlands that would otherwise not be possible because of constraints.
-Also, there may be opportunities for Basin state governments to remove or modify constraints, which will improve the efficiency and/or effectiveness of environmental watering.
-Further information on delivery constraints are described in Attachment B.
+There may be opportunities for Basin state governments to remove or modify constraints, which will improve the efficiency and/or effectiveness of environmental watering.
+Further information on operational delivery including constraints is described in Attachment B.